 — RNSE indicates EDPKE instead of PASN.

-— The PTK is generated as specified in 12.14.8.3.4 (PTKSA derivation with EDPKE authentication).
+— The PTK is generated as specified in 12.14.8.3.4 (PTKSA derivation and MIC Computation with EDPKE authentication).

+For MLO, the first Authentication frame can be sent on any of the setup links.
+The RA field of an Authentication frame in response to an Authentication frame from the peer shall be set to the TA field of the Authentication frame from the peer.

 […]

-12.14.8.3.4 PTKSA derivation with EDPKE authentication
+12.14.8.3.4 PTKSA derivation and MIC Computation with EDPKE authentication

 The same procedures as specified in 12.13.8 (PTKSA derivation with PASN authentication) are used.
+For MLO, the following modifications shall be used:

+— The AP MLD MAC address is used instead of the BSSID.

+— The non-AP MLD MAC address is used instead of the SPA.

+The same procedures as specified in 12.13.9.2 (MIC computation for third PASN frame) are used.
+For MLO, the following modifications shall be used for HMAC-HASH computation:

+— The AP MLD MAC address is used instead of the BSSID.

+— The non-AP MLD MAC address is used instead of the SPA.

 The Key ID in the PTKSA (see 12.6.1.1.6 (PTKSA)) resulting from EDPKE authentication shall be 0.